octaviommr/mynotes/README.md

 In the `backend` folder, copy `nodemon.example.json` to `nodemon.json` and fill in the required values.

-If you're using MongoDB Atlas, use the connection string that is provided for your instance as the value for `MONGODB_URI`.
+If you're using MongoDB Atlas, use the connection string that is provided for your cluster as the value for `MONGODB_URI`.

 Fill in `JWT_SECRET` with the secret key that will be used to encode JWT tokens.